Naxos Or Paros: Differences In Beaches, Vibe, Cost & Nightlife

 If you want to enjoy all the tourist fun this summer but don’t want to go to the main islands, there are two options you should consider: Paros or Naxos.

-Both of these Cyclades islands are beautiful and have amazing beaches to kick back and relax on.
+Both of these Cyclades islands are beautiful, with amazing beaches to kick back and relax on.
 They’re packed with natural beauty, so they’re perfect for a relaxing break away from the noise.

 Paros Island Guide - The beautiful village of Parikia in the island of Paros, Greece

-Paros is just 40 minutes away from Naxos by ferry, and it’s a fantastic spot for beach time and chilled-out vibes.
 Parikia is the capital and links to many other islands in the Cyclades.
-Compared to Naxos, Paros is slightly livelier, but don’t expect it to be anywhere near some of the more vibrant islands, such as Zante and Santorini!
+Compared to Naxos, Paros is slightly livelier, but it is not a Mykonos-style nightlife island.

 Paros is the ideal spot for foodies, those who enjoy medium-level nightlife, and those who want a little romance.
 It’s definitely a more romantic island than Naxos.

-Beaches on Paros tend to be a little smaller, and some are a little rougher around the edges than Naxos, but you can find opportunities to go waterskiing and sailing.
+Beaches on Paros tend to be a little smaller, and some are a little rougher around the edges than those on Naxos, but you can find opportunities to go waterskiing and sailing.

 WHAT GREEK ISLAND IS BEST FOR YOU